 \subsection{LC-RAG}

-LC-RAG augments RAG retrieval by integrating student interactions and log data for use in pedagogical agents.
-Instead of using raw text for semantic search, LC-RAG utilizes an LLM to generate summaries that combine discourse and log data, contextualizing student interactions.
+LC-RAG augments RAG retrieval by integrating student interactions and environment log data for use in pedagogical agents.
+Instead of using raw text for semantic search, LC-RAG uses an LLM to generate summaries that integrate discourse and log data, thereby contextualizing student interactions.
 These summary embeddings are mapped to the knowledge base, enabling contextualized domain knowledge retrieval during LLM inference.
 Figure \ref{fig:lc_rag} illustrates this process.
-LC-RAG supports students’ epistemic agency by grounding agent responses in contextually relevant knowledge, helping them construct, validate, and apply domain concepts during collaborative problem-solving.
-The following subsections discuss the design and implementation of LC-RAG in this paper.
+LC-RAG supports students’ epistemic agency by grounding agent responses in contextually relevant information, helping them construct, validate, and apply disciplinary knowledge during collaborative problem-solving.
+Section \ref{subsec:experimental_design} discusses the design and implementation of LC-RAG in this paper.